ChrisTorng/gd2md-html/README.md

+# Docs to HTML Converter

+This project is a fork of original [Docs to Markdown](https://github.com/evbacher/gd2md-html).
+This project only focus on our need on HTML, that means Markdown is not under supported.

+We have a private Add-on, who ever interested on it, left your Google Account for private access to it.

+Below is the original README.md:

+---

 # Docs to Markdown (gd2md-html)

 Docs to Markdown is a free Google Docs add-on that converts a Google Doc to simple, readable Markdown or HTML text.